-- Increased focus on relationship building with black, Asian and minority ethnic communities, including formative relationship-building meetings with specialist groups to discuss how we can meaningfully support them and ensure that the National Park is a Park for All. - Funding has been secured for a £20k grant pot to be offered to black, Asian and minority ethnic groups, and discussions are well underway with partners who have adopted similar models to enhance participation of underrepresented and underserved groups.
-Evaluation requirements are likely to include a creative output which can then be shared across our social media feeds, increasing visibility and representation in a way that is authentic and meaningful. - Events 'forward look' calendar updated to reflect opportunities for awareness events that relate specifically to our objectives of being a Park for All.
-A process is now in place internally where the whole communications team has input and can prioritise and allocate content development and creation.
-This has included celebrating LGBT history month, for example, where we platformed LGBT voices from across the Cairngorms and announced our work towards the LGBT Charter. - Our communications campaign events such as the Cairngorms Nature BIG Weekend (now Cairngorms Nature Festival) in May and Wee Walks Week in October include specialised inclusion events.
-We also co-funded Backbone CIC's Changing Landscapes - Actioning Change Symposium process, designed to provide a 'safe' space for open dialogue between black, Asian, and ethnic minority representatives and the outdoor / nature sector.
+- All public meetings are held in accessible locations and meeting notices offer support for special needs such as hearing loops on request.
+During the pandemic, we have been increasing the use of digital technology to broadcast meetings online, removing some barriers to access. - Increased focus on relationship building with Black, Asian and minority ethnic communities, including formative relationship-building meetings with specialist groups to discuss how we can meaningfully support them and ensure that the National Park is a Park for All. - Funding has been secured for a £20k grants pot to be offered to Black, Asian and minority ethnic groups, and discussions are well underway with partners who have adopted similar models to enhance participation of underrepresented and underserved groups.
+Evaluation requirements are likely to include a creative output which can then be shared across our social media feeds, increasing visibility and representation in a way that is authentic and meaningful.

+- Events 'forward look' calendar updated to reflect opportunities for awareness events that relate specifically to our objectives of being a Park for All.
+A process is now in place internally where whole comms team has input and can prioritise and allocate content development and creation.
+This has included celebrating LGBT History Month, for example, where we platformed LGBT voices from across the Cairngorms and announced our work towards the LGBT charter. - Our communications campaign events such as the Cairngorms Nature BIG Weekend (now Cairngorms Nature Festival) in May and Wee Walks Week in October include specialised inclusion events.
+We also co-funded Backbone CIC's Changing Landscapes - Actioning Change Symposium process, designed to provide a 'safe' space for open dialogue between Black, Asian, and ethnic minority representatives and the outdoor / nature sector.